spring-projects/spring-ai/README.md

 The Spring AI project provides a Spring-friendly API and abstractions for developing AI applications.

-Its goal is to apply to the AI domain Spring ecosystem design principles such as portability and modular design and promote using POJOs as the building blocks of an application to the AI domain.
+Its goal is to apply Spring ecosystem design principles, such as portability and modular design, to the AI domain and promote using strongly-typed data structures and APIs as the building blocks of an application.

 ![spring-ai-integration-diagram-3](https://docs.spring.io/spring-ai/reference/_images/spring-ai-integration-diagram-3.svg)